 - Applicants should apply for scholarships/assistantships/fellowships through the appropriate sponsoring body/graduate program

 - You can apply for FGCU Foundation Scholarships.
 Find details at FGCU Foundation Scholarships now.
-(Please note that the application is only open between November 15th and March
+(Please note that the application is only open between November 15th and March 15th each year).

 Additional Florida and U.S. Financial Assistance